Blog about people-centered design by Lisa Chow and Sandra Sajonas.

 Web development, usability, and information architecture – I’ve conducted web usability studies individually and collaboratively for the websites of the American Library Association, Brooklyn Public Library’s KidZone, Museum of Natural History’s Anthropology Division, and Pratt Institute.
 As the SLA@Pratt website manager, I redesigned and enhanced the student chapter’s website with the use of social media tools.

 Event planning and organizing – I’ve successfully developed, coordinated, and implemented events including HealthCampNYC regional unconference, BPL ThinkTank staff unconference, Library Workers’ Skill Share, and conference program sessions.

 Initiative orchestration – I’ve successfully created and launched self-sustaining initiatives, including Book-A-Librarian which helped the library to attain a $3 million grant.

 Genetics literacy – I led a team to collaboratively develop and implement the first all-day National DNA Day @ BPL event at the Central Library, attended by over 250 people.
 I have presented at local and national conferences on genetics literacy outreach.

-Professional activity: Recently completed NYU project management certificate.
+Professional activity: Contributed to recently published book Asian Americans and Libraries: Activism, Collaboration and Strategies for the 21st Century.
+Completed NYU project management certificate.
 Interviewed for library leader feature on Asian Pacific American Librarians Association (APALA) website.
-Metropolitan New York Library Council User Experience (UX) Special Interest Group (SIG) co-convener.

 Notables: 2010 Library Journal (LJ) Mover & Shaker and 2009 American Library Association (ALA) Emerging Leader